houen/ssm/README.md

 The removed gpg key will now no longer be able to decrypt secrets.

+Note that offobarding a developer in this way of course does not prevent them from using the secrets they already have, or could have stored somewhere.
+However, this is always the case for text-based secrets.
+Nothing is stopping anyone from copying a file off their computer, taking a photo of their screen, or similar.

+In order to be 100% safe after offboarding a developer all secrets would need to be rotated.
+A good middle ground here is to rotate the very most sensitive ones, such as database passwords or similar.

 ## Security suggestions
 ### Layered security / Defense-in-depth
 It is a good idea to protect your important / dangerous secrets behind [multiple layers of security](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).